|Electrostatic Force||Diffusion Field||Extracellular Circulation|

 Now suppose we insert a 50-μm diameter, hemispherical wire tip in the same location, so as to increase the range of detection of our electrode.
 The external impedance of this electrode would be 20-kΩ, which we expect will reduces the neuron's extracellular activation spike by a factor of two.
 Nevertheless, if there is a neuron body within ten microns of any part of our 50-μm diameter electrode, we will pick up an activation spike of order −30 μV.
 Given that the baseline amplitude of our EEG signals in the 60-160 Hz range is roughly 10 μV rms, we see that we can indeed detect such a spike, provided we use a sensor with sufficient bandwidth to observe its full amplitude.
 With a 50-μm electrode, we can hope to detect the activation of several dozen individual neurons in contact with the electrode, while at the same time monitoring the EEG signal generated by tens of thousands of pyramidal neurons within a few millimeters of the electrode.

 With a skull screw, we expect never to see any individual activation potential.
-The conducting surface of a 1.6-mm diameter skull screw presents an external resistance of only 800 Ω, which will reduce the extracellular activation potential of a single neuron by a factor of thirty, to the point where it will be lost in the combined excitory and activation potentials of the tens of thousands of other neurons near the conducting surface of the screw.
+The conducting surface of a 1.6-mm diameter skull screw presents an external impedance of only 800 Ω, which will reduce the extracellular activation potential of a single neuron by a factor of thirty, to the point where it will be lost in the combined excitory and activation potentials of the tens of thousands of other neurons near the conducting surface of the screw.

 Having concluded that a skull screw is well-suited to detecting the coherent activity of tens of thousands of neurons, which is what we call Electroencephalograph (EEG) or Local Field Potential (LFP), let us consider the second electrode required to define the difference in potential recorded by our sensor.
 Our sensor will measure the difference between the potential of the first and second electrodes.
 A negative potentials applied to the second electrode will appear as a positive potential in the difference.
 If we want our first electrode to record the activity in one region of the cortex, we must arrange for our second electrode to record activity from a much larger area of the brain, to give us what we can regard as a ground potential, or average cortex potential.
 If we place our second electrode over another region of the cortex, we will be observing simultaneously all coherent activity below both electrodes.
 We will be unable to distinguish between negative spikes beneath one electrode and positive spikes beneath another.